Skip to main content

-The NIHR Global Health Research Unit on NTDs is a large research collaboration partnership which was initially a 5-year research programme funded in 2017 to undertake world-class interdisciplinary research to provide an evidence base for interventions targeting the NTD epidemic with approaches that ‘leave no one behind’.
-The GHRU was successful in securing a subsequent round of funding in 2021 to build on this work for a further 5 years.
-The total funding awarded from NIHR for both units is £12.5 million.
+The NIHR Global Health Research Unit on NTDs is a large research collaboration partnership which was initially a 4-year research programme (Phase 1) funded in 2017 to undertake world-class interdisciplinary research to provide an evidence base for interventions targeting the NTD epidemic with approaches that ‘leave no one behind’.
+The GHRU was successful in securing a subsequent round of funding in 2021 (Phase 2) to build on this work for a further 5 years.
+The total funding awarded from NIHR for both units was £12.5 million.

 Scientific Objectives